medcomdk/MedCom-FHIR-Communication/docs/index.md

 In FHIR messaging, a "request message" or an "unsolicidated message" is sent from a source application (Sending System) to a destination application (Receiving System) when an event happens.
 Events mostly correspond to things that happen in the real world.

-The message consists of a Bundle identified by the type "message", with the first resource in the bundle being a MessageHeader resource.
+The message consists of a Bundle identified by the type "message", with the first resource in the Bundle being a MessageHeader resource.
 The MessageHeader resource has a code - the message event - that identifies the nature of the message, and it also carries additional metadata.
-The other resources in the bundle depend on the type of the message, eg. in which context a message is triggered.
+The other resources in the Bundle depend on the type of the message, eg. in which context a message is triggered.

 The events supported in MedCom FHIR Messaging, along with the resources that are included in them, are defined in: [MedCom FHIR Messaging events](/assets/documents/MedCom-FHIR-Messaging-Events.md).

-The destination application processes the message and returns an acknowledgement message and maybe one or more response messages, which too are a bundle of resources identified by the type "message", with the first resource in each bundle being a MessageHeader resource with a response section that reports the outcome of processing the message and any additional response resources required.
+The destination application processes the message and returns an acknowledgement message and maybe one or more response messages, which too are a Bundle of resources identified by the type "message", with the first resource in each Bundle being a MessageHeader resource with a response section that reports the outcome of processing the message and any additional response resources required.

 ### Basic Danish Messaging Assumptions [TBD]